MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 Applies to:
 - Android 7.0 and newer
-- Android Enterprise corporate owned fully managed (COBO)
+- Android Enterprise corporate owned fully managed
-- Android Enterprise corporate owned dedicated devices (COSU)
+- Android Enterprise corporate owned dedicated devices
-- Android Enterprise corporate owned work profile (COPE)
+- Android Enterprise corporate owned work profile

 ### New password complexity requirements for Android Enterprise 12+ personally owned devices with a work profile<!-- 12436068 -->
 On Android Enterprise 11 and older personally owned devices with a work profile, you can set the **Required password type** and a **Minimum password length** in device configuration profiles and compliance policies.